Topology-dependent density optima for efficient simultaneous network exploration

-Using the exclusion process as the most fundamental model of competition for space~\cite{LiggetBook,Ghosts_Folks,PlankSimpson_JRSI}, we introduce the \emph{searcher-averaged parallel cover time} (APCT), the average per-searcher time for all searchers to visit all nodes within a network.
-Design of an optimal search strategy then requires an understanding of how both network topology and searcher density impact the APCT.
-Consider, for example, a search process involving as many searchers as nodes.
-Placing all searchers on the network simultaneously results in an infinite APCT, whilst a simple `serial' strategy where a single searcher is placed on the network, removed once it has visited every node and replaced with a new searcher, one at a time, is almost always inefficient.
-It is therefore critical to determine the optimal, or most efficient, density of parallel searchers at which the APCT is minimised (Fig.~1(a)).
+The exclusion process represents the most fundamental model of competition for space~\cite{LiggetBook,Ghosts_Folks,PlankSimpson_JRSI}.
+It has been key to understanding such diverse phenomena as cell migration~\cite{2005Chowdhury_PhysLifeRev}, molecular traffic~\cite{2017Graf_PRL,2011Neri_PRL}, surface roughening~\cite{1987Plischke_PRB} and queueing~\cite{1986Kipnis_AnnProb}.
+Capitalising on this breadth, we use the exclusion process to model parallel searching of a network and introduce the \emph{searcher-averaged parallel cover time} (APCT), the average per-searcher time for all searchers to visit all nodes within a network.
+Strategy optimisation then demands an understanding of how both network topology and searcher density impact the APCT.
+Consider, for example, a scenario with as many searchers as nodes.
+Placing all searchers on the network simultaneously results in an infinite APCT, while a simple `serial' strategy where a single searcher is placed on the network, removed once it has visited every node and replaced with a new searcher, one at a time, is almost always inefficient.
+It is therefore critical to determine the optimal, or most efficient, density of parallel searchers minimising the APCT (Fig.~1(a)).
 Through analytic and numerical results, we find that this optimal density is heavily dependent on network topology.
-We demonstrate that the spectral radius, which quantifies the convergence rate of a random walk on a network, is a surprisingly strong predictor of the density optimum for a given network, and we provide strategies both for the construction of networks that can be searched efficiently and the optimal deployment of hybrid series--parallel searches.
-We broaden our results to non-equilibrium processes by generalising to flux-conserving asymmetric exclusion processes, finding a remarkable non-monotonic relationship between density optima and the spectral radius.
+We demonstrate that the spectral gap, which quantifies the convergence rate of a single-searcher random walk, is a strong predictor of a network's density optimum and outperforms simpler degree-based network statistics, as measured by mutual information.
+We provide strategies for optimal deployment of hybrid series--parallel searches allowing for construction of efficiently-explored networks.
+We broaden to non-equilibrium processes by generalising to flux-conserving asymmetric exclusion processes, finding a remarkable non-monotonic relationship between density optima and the spectral gap.
 Our work provides an accessible route into the design of optimal search strategies in complex environments involving equilibrium and non-equilibrium processes.